cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

 ### Week 6-b: Chapter 9 - *OMG!
 I found a new hiding method.
 How do I become famous?!1!* a.k.a.
 How to describe a new hiding method in a paper?
-(June 9th, 2020)
 When a new hiding technique is found, how should it be described in a way that other authors can easily access it?
 How to ease replication studies?
 How to ease the process of finding out what still needs to be done?
 These questions can be answered with the *unified description method* for network information hiding techniques explained in this chapter.
 Moreover do I introduce the *creativity metric* that helps to decide about the novelty of a research contribution.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=viieBAdAQh0)